I don’t live in New Zealand. Can I open an investor account with you?

 There is further detailed information on how the auction sets the price for financial products, in differing circumstances, which you can read about here.

 What does the order book show?

-The order book shows the number of financial products being bid on or offered at each price point.
-In auctions that are not fixed price, the order book tells you how far you might have to move from the current indicative closing price to successfully trade the number of financial products you want to trade, i.e. 'market depth', Where an order book is shown we do not show who has submitted the bids or offers.
-We only show the price points where bids or offers have been submitted and the cumulative quantity of bids and offers at those price points.
+The order book shows the number of financial products being bid or offered on, at a range of price points, either side of the indicative closing price.
+In auctions that are not a fixed price, the order book tells you how far you might have to move your bid or offer price from the current indicative closing price, in order to successfully trade the number of financial products you want to trade, i.e. 'market depth'.
+The cumulative quantity of bids and offers is shown to indicate the quantity of outlying orders.
+Bids and offers will be kept anonymous.
+For more information, have a read of our page on how auctions work.

 How do I know that the person selling a financial product actually owns it?

 Catalist maintains a record of who owns the financial products on our platform.
 Investors are unable to submit offers to sell financial products, unless our platform records them as the legal owner, or entitled to act on behalf of the legal owner.